-After the industrial revolution, the shipping industry relied mainly on manual processes.
+After the industrial revolution, the freight industry relied mainly on manual processes.
 We had systems like telephones, fax machines, and other such tools to communicate between shippers, freight forwarders, and other critical stakeholders in the supply chain.
 These manual systems were inefficient and led to unforeseen lags and delays.

-As logistics players progressed into using computers for business processes, EDI or electronic data interchanges became popular.
+The Usage of EDIs As logistics players progressed into using computers for business processes, EDI or electronic data interchanges became popular.

 Several companies, including giants like Walmart, Amazon, Target, and others, require their trading partners to use EDI systems to exchange orders and requests even now.

+What are APIs?
 APIs or application program interfaces are a part of the massive supply chain digital disruption.
 If one asks how logistics companies get the real-time information capabilities they need, the answer would be using APIs.
 These programs directly help streamline processes and increase communication efficiency across the supply chain.

 Whether to communicate, route planning, rate information, or more, APIs are being used across the logistics industry to fine-tune their systems.
 APIs can be defined as cloud-based intermediary programs that allow apps with different codes and designs to exchange data with each other online.